lucidlemon/paradeiser/README.md

 ## Changelog

+### v 0.2.5.
+As suggested in #9 hiding on scrolling is now implemented with [Headroom.js](https://github.com/WickyNilliams/headroom.js), but there are still bugs with the overflow menu.
+If you don't use the overflow though, you can get a [demo here](demo/demo4.html).
+I included headroom.js via the Cloudflare CDN, so no additional download is needed.
+Paradeiser itself stays JS free.

-### v 0.1.0
+### v 0.2.0
-Paradeiser is now visible on Desktop systems aswell, if you want to supress this behaviour, just set the `$paradeiser-mobile-only` variable to true while importing the paradeiser_variables.
+Paradeiser is now CSS only, thanks to [andreruffert](https://github.com/andreruffert) and the CSS `:target` selector.
+Mind the reworked HTML Markup.

 ### v 0.1.2
 Added paradeiser-hidden-* classes for hiding links on different devices.
 This way you can move links from the navbar to the overflow menu when switching to mobile

-### v 0.2.0
+### v 0.1.0
-Paradeiser is now CSS only, thanks to [andreruffert](https://github.com/andreruffert) and the CSS `:target` selector.
-Mind the reworked HTML Markup.
+Paradeiser is now visible on Desktop systems aswell, if you want to supress this behaviour, just set the `$paradeiser-mobile-only` variable to true while importing the paradeiser_variables.